'Vulnerable' homeless man brutally attacked in Blackpool

 He suffered some significant facial injuries and was taken to Blackpool Victoria Hospital for treatment.
 He has since been discharged.

-The offenders also ripped and discarded the victim’s tent in what is being treated as an unprovoked and prolonged attack.
+The offenders also ripped and discarded the victim’s tent in what is being treated as an unprovoked and prolonged attack, police said.

 Anyone with information should call police on 101 quoting log number 0635 of October 1, or independent charity Crimestoppers on 0800 555 111.